ShieldCommunity/ShieldMotd/README.md

 ## Features

-- Hexadecimal colour support
+- Hexadecimal colour support - RGB system formatting supported from 1.16+
-- MiniMOTD format support
+- MiniMOTD format support - Improved formatting designed for new people
+- Automatic response for versions - Depending on the protocol changes formatting
-- Legacy colour support
+- Legacy colour support - Normaly for old versions
-- Option to hide players's count
+- Option to hide players's count - If you want your players to be uncounted
-- Performant handling system
+- Performant handling system - Prepared to run properly on large servers

 ## Thanks to the contributors of this proyect